tarantool/doc/doc/1.7/book/box/box_space.rst

     * the type: 'user' or 'role',
     * optional password.

-    There are four special tuples in the ``_user`` space: 'guest', 'admin', 'public' and 'replication'.
+    There are five special tuples in the ``_user`` space: 'guest', 'admin', 'public', 'replication', and 'super'.

     .. container:: table